luisxiaomai/Coursera-Machine-Learning-and-Practice/README.md

       ![alt text](https://github.com/luisxiaomai/Images/blob/master/Machine-Learning/Week3/costFunction.png)

-      and the gradient of the cost is a vector of the same length as θ where the jthelement (for j = 0; 1; : : : ; n) is defined as follows:
+      and the gradient of the cost is a vector of the same length as θ where the jth element (for j = 0; 1; : : : ; n) is defined as follows:

       ![alt text](https://github.com/luisxiaomai/Images/blob/master/Machine-Learning/Week3/gradient.png)